c6o/docs/docs/getting-started/teamspace-setup.md

 </TabItem>
 </Tabs>

-## TeamSpace Certification
+## Teamspace Certification

-The Codezero SpaceAgent installs into the `codezero` namespace and should take less than a minute to start depending on how long it takes to provision a LoadBalancer pod and service.
+The Codezero Space Agent installs into the `codezero` namespace and should take less than a minute to start depending on how long it takes to provision a LoadBalancer pod and service.
 The `codezero` loadbalancer service will be ready but the cloud loadbalancer may need minutes to be fully available.

 :::info
 For example, with AWS, the kubernetes loadbalancer service will show the AWS NLB (Network Load Balancer) hostname and codezero hub will show the space as ready and certified.